How is pre-ICO different from ICO?

 - Investor documents are usually a whitepaper or a webpage and some internet forum posts.
 With the technical specification of ICO, investors get a complete understanding of the project and why they should invest in it to make profits out of it.

 - BTC and ETH payments to the ICO deposit address are logged on public blockchains enabling anyone to see the quantity and amounts going to an ICO address.
-However, the amounts invested are transparent; it is difficult to understand who send the funds.
+However, the amounts invested are transparent and thus, it is difficult to figure out who send the funds.

 - At times, there are minimum and maximum amounts to be raised through Initial Coin Offering.
 If the minimum is not reached, investors get the refund back and the project is stopped.
 When the maximum is reached, no more coins are given out.

 If you are looking for the ICO Development Company but do not know how and where to start, get in touch with experienced blockchain experts.
-They can not only advise you on how to setup an initial coin offering but also complete the development on time using an agile methodology.
+They will not only advise you on how to setup an initial coin offering but also complete the development within a fixed timeframe using an agile methodology.